 - pink or red food coloring

-Begin to whip the gelatin using the whisk attachment on the stand mixer on high speed.
+- Begin to whip the gelatin using the whisk attachment on the stand mixer on high speed.
 Slowly pour the hot syrup into the gelatin along the side of the bowl.
 Add the salt, raspberry flavoring, rose water, and vanilla.
 Add pink food coloring a few drops at a time until you get the color you want (I used just a few drops of red to get light pink).
-Continue whisking on high, until the marshmallow forms stiff peaks.
+Continue whisking on high, until the marshmallow forms stiff peaks, about 5 minutes.